chinleung/laravel-locales/README.md

 ## Configuration

-By default, the application locales are going to be `en` and `fr`.
+By default, the application locales is only going to be `en`.
 If your application support other locales, you can either set a `app.locales` in your `config/app.php` or publish the configuration file:

 ``` bash
 php artisan vendor:publish --provider="Chinleung\LaravelMultilingualRoutes\LaravelLocalesServiceProvider" --tag="config"